Segression

-Segression is an Australian heavy metal band from Wollongong, New South Wales, formed in 1990 under the name Eezee.
-Their 2000 album "Smile" is still one of the highest selling metal albums released in Australia despite their rocky relationship with the music industry.
-Their latest album 'Painted in Blood' featured cover art by infamous blood painter Rev Myers, it was released independently late in 2014.
+Segression are an Australian heavy metal band from Wollongong, New South Wales, formed in 1990 under the name Eezee.
+Their 2000 album Smile is still one of the highest selling metal albums released in Australia despite their rocky relationship with the music industry.
+Their latest album Painted in Blood featured cover art by infamous blood painter Rev Myers, it was released independently late in 2014.

 History

 Early years

 Originally known as Eezee, the band had recorded an EP in 1993 and the 1995 album Rise from Darkness.
 The group had also played support shows with Morbid Angel, Machine Head, and Deicide.
 The line-up at this time was Christiaan Rand (bass, vocals), Sven Sellin (guitar), James Broadbent (guitar), and John Buckley (drums).

 The group decided to change its name after moving into in a thrash direction in mid-1994.
 Formed from a conjunction of the words "segregated" and "aggression" (which was later a track on the fourth album), Segression announced its new name on New Year's Day 1996 and played its first show, at the Cambridge Hotel in Newcastle, a few weeks later.
 By this time, Broadbent had been replaced by Shane Partridge.
 Some of Broadbent's playing appears on the first album, which was already underway.
 A show in Sydney with Fear Factory and a rigid touring schedule that took in several centres in regional New South Wales followed.
 L.I.A., an abbreviation for lesson in aggression, was released in October 1996.